hkitago/TextClipHistory/README.md

 ## Usage

 1. Load the web page.
 2. Select the text within the web page and copy it.
+The extension also supports the 'Cut' and 'Copy link' command from the context menu.
 3. Tap the icon next to the address bar and choose the extension.
 4. A window will slide up from the bottom on iPhone, or a pop-up window will appear on iPad and Mac; select an item of text for pasting and click or tap it.
 If an input field (including textareas) is focused, the selected text will be inserted automatically.